 Keith Mautner, CPA, Member and Financial Advisor, Geoversity Foundation

 Keith has 20+ years of experience leading forensic accounting investigations into alleged securities fraud and related matters.
-He provides expert advice, research and other complex litigation support to prominent law firms.
-He is a Certified Public Accountant, a Certified Fraud Examiner, Certified in Financial Forensics, a Certified Management Accountant and a Chartered Global Management Accountant (CPA, CFE, CFF, CMA, CGMA).
+He provides expert advice, research, and other complex litigation support to prominent law firms.
+He is a Certified Public Accountant, a Certified Fraud Examiner, Certified in Financial Forensics, a Certified Management Accountant, and a Chartered Global Management Accountant (CPA, CFE, CFF, CMA, CGMA).

 Alonso de la Guardia, Member, Fundación Geoversity

-Alonso de la Guardia received his B.S. from the Florida State University College of Business in 1975 and later pursued graduate studies at University of Oklahoma.
+Alonso de la Guardia received his B.S. from the Florida State University College of Business in 1975 and later pursued graduate studies at the University of Oklahoma.
 He also holds a Professional Certified Marketer (PCM®) certification from the American Marketing Association.

 He started his professional career in the financial industry, first with Bank of Boston and later with International Bank of Panama, where he served as Associate General Manager.
 His career later stretched into the distribution and Real Estate sectors.

 He served as Vice President of the Board of Directors of the FSU campus in the Republic of Panama from 1999 until 2011.
-In 2011 he assumed the position of Vice Rector for University Relations.
+In 2011 he assumed the position of Vice-Rector for University Relations.